 Doctoral defense – Theodosia Lourdes Thomas

-The defense of the doctoral thesis titled “Bending the Rules: Magnetically-Actuated Surgical Continuum Manipulators” by Theodosia Lourdes Thomas will be held on Thursday, 6th of April 2023 at 4:30 pm in the Waaier 4 at the University of Twente and can be followed by a live stream here.
+The defense of the doctoral thesis titled “Bending the Rules: Magnetically-Actuated Surgical Continuum Manipulators” by Theodosia Lourdes Thomas was held on Thursday, 6th of April 2023 at 4:30 pm in the Waaier 4 at the University of Twente.
 The doctoral thesis is available here.
+The recording of the defense is available here.

 Continuum manipulators have revolutionized the field of minimally invasive surgery (MIS) in the past few decades.
 Major advances in fiber optics, imaging technologies, teleoperation, and haptics have accelerated the development of robot-assisted surgeries.
 The continuum manipulators used in robot-assisted surgery are equipped with laparoscopic tools as end effectors to augment the hand movements of the surgeon with precision.
 With robot assistance, surgeons can perform complex procedures inside the human body with high dexterity.
 However, the continuum robotics research community has challenged the lack of intuitive and effective operation of the surgical tools.
 Much uncertainty still exists about the tool-tissue interactions which have associated risks of tissue damage caused by unreliable control and articulation of the tool.
 This problem is further exacerbated by the limited visualization resolution of internal organs of the human body for safe operation.
 There is a pressing need to develop continuum manipulators with improved maneuverability and control to reach difficult-to-access surgical sites accurately.